Are There Bacteria in Your Brain? - Issue 66: Clockwork - Nautilus

 Many of them were caught mid-stride, entering neurons or penetrating axons.
 Others were in the process of dividing.
 They were picky, too, strongly preferring some regions of the brain over others.
 The surrounding brain tissue showed no signs of inflammation.
 If the bacteria were in the brain while the individual was alive, they were not pathogenic.

-If they’re confirmed—contamination has not been definitively ruled out—the work opens up new avenues of research into the microbiome and disease.
+If it’s confirmed—contamination has not been definitively ruled out—the work opens up new avenues of research into the microbiome and disease.
 The group presented their results this month at the annual Society for Neuroscience meeting this month, and Nautilus caught up with Roberts last week.

 Why do you think your images have caused so much excitement?